tannerthelin/tannerthelin-vue-final-project/README.md

 ```

 ## Connecting to a server: Axios
 For my dynamic data, I decided to use a video game database called [Rawg](https://rawg.io/).
-There may be a more efficient way of grabbing data in bulk, but whenever my application loads or modififes a game, I make an Axios call using on that game's ID in the *Rawg* database as my argument.
-Then I assign the game's name & image from the JSON file that is returned.<br><br>I also create a ```shortTitle``` that is shortened to a max of 16 characters, to be used for the logbook. <br><br>
+There may be a more efficient way of grabbing data in bulk, but whenever my application loads or modififes a game, the application makes an Axios call using on that game's ID in the *Rawg* database as my argument.
+Then it assigns the game's name & image from the JSON file that is returned.<br><br>I also created a ```shortTitle``` that is shortened to a max of 16 characters, to be used for the logbook. <br><br>
 **Link to store, where Axios is called:** [store.js](https://github.com/tannerthelin/tannerthelin-vue-final-project/blob/master/src/store.js)
 ```Javascript
 'MODIFY_GAME' (state, payload) {